-Established more than 50 years ago LeasePlan manages a fleet size of 1.42 million multibrand vehicles, making LeasePlan the world's largest fleet and vehicle management provider in terms of fleet size.
-The group offers a comprehensive portfolio of fleet management solutions covering vehicle acquisition, leasing, full service fleet management, strategic fleet selection and management advice, fleet funding, ancillary fleet and driver services and car remarketing.
+Established more than 50 years ago LeasePlan manages a fleet size of over 1.5 million multi-brand vehicles, making LeasePlan the world's largest fleet and vehicle management provider in terms of fleet size.
+The Group offers a comprehensive portfolio of fleet management solutions covering vehicle acquisition, leasing, full service fleet management, strategic fleet selection and management advice, fleet funding, ancillary fleet and driver services and car remarketing.

-Taking care of its numerous stakeholders has enabled LeasePlan to continue growing for much of its 51 years in business.
 By paying close attention to the needs of clients, employees, suppliers, investors and the global community, LeasePlan has remained a stable and resilient organisation for more than half a century, even through the recent years of economic turbulence.

-The group has a proven track record in enhancing precense in traditional mature fleet markets, as well as expanding into new markets and growing the business to market leading positions.
+The Group has a proven track record in enhancing presence in traditional mature fleet markets, as well as expanding into new markets and growing the business to market leading positions.
 LeasePlan is able to capitalise on the global growth presence and international network by providing expertise, savings and opportunities to meet the needs of large and multinational companies, small and medium sized enterprises and public sector entities.
 LeasePlan aims to do this by using expertise to make running a fleet easier for its clients.
 This is reflected in LeasePlan's universal promise to all its clients: 'It's easier to leaseplan'.

-Pillar 3 Report 2014
+Pillar 3 Report 2015